valignatev/socd/README.md

 some communities require to use something particular and ban any other alternatives.
 There you go, I warned you.
 Enjoy!

+## Warning

+The program is in progress, expect backwards incompatible config changes and all that.
+Hopefully not a big deal since there's not much to configure, but feel free to reach out to me or leave github issue if something that you were using suddenly breaks.

 ## (Beta) Custom keybindings

+You can specify your custom keybindings as you first 6 rows in `socd_vxx.conf`.
+First 4 rows are your directions - left, right, up, down, the fifth row is the disable key, sixth row is the esc binding.
+If the file doesn't exist - run the program so it creates one with the default config.
-You can specify your custom keybindings as you first 5 rows in `socd.conf`. (the fifth row is the disable key) You can get numbers for your keys [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), just make sure to remove `0x` and put only the number itself.
+You can get numbers for your keys [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), just make sure to remove `0x` and put only the number itself.
 Just clicking on "Custom" doesn't do anything for now, but it'll appear as selected automatically